Decorators

 SERVER

-Same as @rpc(return?) but register only if IsServer
+Same as @rpc(return?) but register only if IsServer is true,

 useful when writing shared code and you want to register the RPC only on the server without doing manual if checks